fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/Visitor Pattern.md

 There are some core issues with the pattern however, and the common solutions to those issues end up often being mistaken as the solution that the pattern provides.

-The visit pattern is usually implemented with an Accept method in the elements, which takes a visitor, and then inside invokes the visit method of the visitor, and passes self to the visit() method.
+The visior pattern is usually implemented with an Accept method in the elements, which takes a visitor, and then inside invokes the visit method of the visitor, and passes self to the visit() method.

 class SomeObject
 	accept(visitor)